gargsaar/singlepage_website_ni/_posts/2019-09-22-the-lost-coin.markdown

 But I knew.

 I couldn’t believe it was his.
-For a person who had never stepped out of Meerut, a city in north India, how did he get the coin?
+For a person who had never stepped out of Meerut, a small city in north India, how did he get the coin?
 And, why was the coin so special?

-I'm sure grandma would have the answers, but she was relaxing on a beach in heaven, and hence, not reachable.
+I'm sure grandma would have the answers, but she was busy relaxing on a beach in heaven, and not reachable.
 I knew if I ask him, I would get only one thing - a slap.

 I was in seventh heaven.
 Finally, the time had come to take revenge.
 I wanted vengeance for the parathas I couldn’t eat.
 I was certain that I would never give him that coin at any cost, even if Dadi comes and plead.